cwchentw/clibs/README.md

 clibs is still experimental and for personal use only.
 The API may change without warning.

+## What is clibs anyway?

+**clibs** are common utility declarations (types, macros, functions) used across various C programs.
+They are mostly domain neutral, able to be applied in different situations.

 ## System Requirements

 * A C compiler that supports ANSI C